 It is available in several different sizes from small to extra-large, and it comes in 11 vibrant colors, which give you plenty of options to match your fido’s favorite leash.

-2.Best Martingale Collar: Petsafe Martingale Collar with Quick Snap Buckle
+2.Best Runner Up: Petsafe Martingale Collar with Quick Snap Buckle

 The Petsafe Martingale Collar is a perfect choice for a large dog that pulls.
 This collar is constructed out of nylon and features a quick snap buckle for easy on and off.
 It looks similar to a standard collar, the difference is it has two loops.